mariuspatrick/music-app-server/README.md

    - run node index.js

-   or if you don't want to restart everytime
+   or if you don't want to restart the server after every change

    -run npx nodemon

 3. To deploy to heroku:

    - git push heroku master

+     \*if working on a different branch:
+     -git push heroku <yourbranch>:master

-   - heroku open
+   - heroku open to run

-4. To